Table of Contents

 Consider requiring employees to learn how to identify and prevent hazards as well as how to report them.
 Also, consider implementing a behavior-based safety program that encourages employees to act in a way that reduces their risk exposure.

 Employees should have immediate access to fall prevention tools such as harnesses, safety lines, and hard helmets.
 Getting them to utilize it is the tough part.
-It’s not just about how to put on the equipment; it’s also about how to think ahead and use it in a way that ensures protection.
+It’s not just about how to put on the equipment; it’s also about thinking ahead and using it to ensure protection.

 When attempting to reach a particular height, they should know how far the extension equipment will reach before beginning their climb.